pritalb/SearchEngine/README.md

 # SearchEngine
-A basic Search Engine made using Django, ReactJs and Postgres.
+A basic Search Engine made using Django and ReactJs.